rapidsai/plotly-dash-rapids-census-demo/README.md

 ## Data
 There are 2 main datasets:

-- 2010 Census for Population Density (FILL OUT)
+- 2010 Census for Population Density (~2.9 GB) | download on first run
-- 2018 ACS for Attributes (FILL OUT)

 For more information on how the Census and ACS data was prepared to show individual points, refer to the `/data_prep` folder.